spectrocloud/librarium/content/docs/04-clusters/03-edge/09-site-deployment/05-site-installation.md

 14. Review the settings summary and click on **Finish Configuration** to deploy the cluster. -->

 Once the cluster is defined, the installation process will continue.
-The Palette agent in the Edge host will start downloading all the required artifacts and reboot itself.
+The Palette agent in the Edge host will start downloading all the required artifacts and reboot Edge host.

 After the reboot, the *Cluster Provisioning* phase begins.
 In this phase, the system boots into the OS defined in the cluster profile, and cluster configuration begins.
 Kubernetes components are initialized and configured based on the specifications in the cluster profile.